 Brunnera macrophylla, commonly called Siberian bugloss, is a rhizomatous, clump-forming perennial that is primarily grown in shady areas for its attractive heart-shaped, dark green, basal foliage.
-Small, forget-me-not-like flowers (light blue with yellow centers) bloom in airy, branched racemes rising well above the foliage on slender stems to 18" tall in spring.
-Basal, heart-shaped, blackish-green leaves (3-5" wide) form a foliage mound which remains attractive throughout the growing season.
-Smaller stem leaves are elliptic.
+Small, forget-me-not-like flowers of light blue with yellow centers bloom in airy, branched racemes rising well above the foliage on slender stems to 18" tall in spring.
+Basal leaves form a foliage mound which remains attractive throughout the growing season.
+Smaller upper leaves are elliptic.

 No serious insect or disease problems.
 Slugs and snails are occasional visitors.

 Specimen, groups or mass as a ground cover.
 Borders, woodland gardens, naturalized areas or along streams or ponds.
 Containers.